Amanda E. Hargrove: Research

 Hargrove's research program focuses on organic chemical synthesis and screening of small molecules that have specific interactions with different RNA structural motifs.
 The aim of the research is to identify small molecules that can target the specific RNA structures found in viruses.
 Hargrove's research program has identified RNA-binding molecules that can inhibit replication of Sars-CoV-2 virus and enterovirus (the virus that causes hand, foot, and mouth disease).
 The potential application of small molecules to treat various viral infections including enterovirus (Hand, Foot, and Mouth Disease) and SARS-CoV-2 has been discussed in popular media including the New York Times.
+Amanda was promoted to professor back in 2023.
+Amanda does critical research that has a main focus on small molecules to study the structure and function of RNA.
+She studies the way small chemical compounds interact with RNA to understand how it works.
+She develops new and different ways to treat viral infections and metastatic cancer as well.
+Her work is aimed to improve the understanding of biological processes and support development of new therapeutic strategies.

 Awards and honors

 Hargrove has received numerous awards and honors: